 Dr. Carla Hayden, Librarian of Congress

-The American Folklife Center will preserve the archival records, which will be made available to researchers and the public after archivists process and organize the materials.
+The American Folklife Center preserves archival records, which are available to researchers and the public after archivists process and organize the materials.

-The National AIDS Memorial and Library of Congress are working together with other partners to digitize the archival collections so they can be connected to the Quilt panels which can be viewed online at AIDSMemorial.org
+The National AIDS Memorial and Library of Congress worked together to digitize the archival collections so they can be connected to the Quilt panels.
+Learn more about accessing the Library of Congress archival records.

 “The Library of Congress is proud to serve as the home of the National AIDS Memorial Quilt Archive to preserve its legacy and give the memorial a home on both the East Coast and West Coast...
 The Quilt and its archive – including letters, photographs and personal mementos – help to humanize and demonstrate the scale of the AIDS pandemic in a powerful way while honoring the lives lost.”